-Learn more about our PSM initiatives and results in our 2014 Report to Stakeholders.
+Learn more about our PSM initiatives and results in our 2015 Stewardship Report to Stakeholders.

 Our North Sea and Offshore Africa oil and natural gas facilities are subject to intense waves, highly corrosive elements and extreme operating conditions that can present significant challenges to managing infrastructure integrity for mature assets.
 To maintain asset integrity while safeguarding lives and the environment, CNRI operates a robust Asset Integrity Management System.
 This system helps us keep current processes and resources fit for purpose over the lifetime of our assets.

 At our CNRI operations, our PSM framework addresses regulatory requirements of the UK Health, Safety and Environment (HSE) regulatory body.
 The United Kingdom's goal-setting legislative regime is one of the most stringent in the world.
 Our risk management approach incorporates key performance indicators (KPIs) into all aspects of our business to ensure that our performance is measurable and continuously improved upon.

 Our efforts have a particular emphasis on ensuring a consistent approach to Operational Risk Management, which includes the Aging and Life Extension (ALE) program.
 The ALE program was developed to monitor the integrity of our offshore installations and ensure that performance standards of safety critical components continue to be achieved throughout the life extension phase of our facilities.